avrilcoghlan/LittleBookofRBioinformatics/src/chapter11.rst

 Plotting graphs for protein-protein interaction data in R
 ---------------------------------------------------------

-The "Rgraphviz" R library contains useful functions for plotting graphs, or plotting parts of graphs ("subgraphs").
+The "Rgraphviz" R package contains useful functions for plotting graphs, or plotting parts of graphs ("subgraphs").

-The layoutGraph and renderGraph functions in the Rgraphviz library can be used to make a nice plot of a subgraph.
+The layoutGraph and renderGraph functions in the Rgraphviz package can be used to make a nice plot of a subgraph.
 There are lots of options for the colours to use for plotting vertices and edges.